pirak/firebot-gambling-script/README.md

 ## Setup

+The latest version of this script can be downloaded on the [Releases page][releases] in the right sidebar.

 1. Enable custom script effects in the advanced settings of Firebot.

 2. Create a counter that is used to store the jackpot.